Pranay032/Advanced-Physical-Design-with-OpenLane-using-Sky-130/README.md

 Layout Versus Schematic (LVS) is performed by Netgen
 ### 10. GDSII Extraction
 The routed .def file is used my Magic to generate the GDSII file.

+# OpenLane Installation and Environment Setup
+Refer

+ or

+OpenLane build Script by Nikson Jose

+The above repository can be followed if the installation is done on a VirtualMachine/Linux

+The following steps are required to run OpenLane inWindows Subsystem for Linux (WSL1) before installation of

+OpenLANE Enable WSL1 -

+Reference
+Install VSCode and RemoteWSL Extension
+Connect to the WSL and open the folder in WSL
+Download and Install VcXserv to run GUI Applications Start VcXserv.
+Check the "Disable access control box" Set the Display number as 0 (or anynumber) In WSL terminal use the commandexport DISPLAY=:0 Install Docker Desktop in windows
+Enable the below option
+Docker  Setup
+Follow this and install docker dependencies inside WSL Every time start docker in WSL to use the docker in windows exposed on the port 2375 using this command echo "export DOCKER_HOST=tcp://localhost:2375" >> ~/.bashrc && source ~/.bashrc This must be done everytime before trying to OpenLane Use docker info to check the status
+This installation can also be done on a remote Linux instance and Putty can be used with X11 fowarding configured to localhost:0 with VcXsrv installed in the host machine with Display number set to 0.